nununo/pyVela2017/README.md

 * Spawns one OMXPlayer process per level:
   * The level 0 player is spawned such that it plays in a loop.
   * The remaining level players are spawned and paused, ready to fade in and play at any time.
-  * Each OMXPlayer for level N is set to play on visual layer above players for levels <N, such that visual fade ins/outs work effectively.
+  * Each OMXPlayer for level N is set to play on a visual layer above players for levels <N, such that visual fade ins/outs work effectively.
 * OMXPlayer processes are tracked and controlled via the private DBus instance.
 * Handles `wiring.change_play_level` calls in response to input triggered play level changes.